-\textbf{\textit{Traffic Salient Object Detection Task and Datasets.}} Traffic salient object detection (SOD) highlights the saliencies in a driving environment, \cite{9703244}, compared to universal SOD that explores visual conspicuity in natural images \cite{mine}.
-What remains is the predominance of gaze behavior patterns and eye tracking data in existing algorithms \cite{9703244,10225448}.
-Some studies interpret it as the prediction of driver attention in a specific driving environment \cite{9703244,10225448}.
-Classic approaches focus on representing prominent pixels on heat maps \cite{9349146,8726396,9785373}, while contemporary explorations have shifted to more semantically meaningful object-level road users \cite{7938411,8569438,9703244,10225448}.
-A particularly impactful application of traffic SOD has emerged in night-time driving scenarios, where it significantly improves vehicle detection capabilities under challenging low-light conditions \cite{7938411}.
-Despite several influential datasets for the prediction of eye fixation in driving scenarios, such as DR(eye)VE \cite{dreyeve2018}, and the one proposed in \cite{8726396}, there remains a significant gap in publicly available datasets specifically curated for the detection of salient traffic objects.
+Traffic salient object detection (SOD) highlights the saliencies in driving environments \cite{9703244}, compared to universal SOD that explores visual conspicuity in natural images \cite{mine}.
+Existing benchmarks are grounded in gaze behavior patterns and eye-tracking data \cite{9703244,10225448}, and therefore some studies frame the task as predicting driver attention in a specific driving environment \cite{9703244,10225448}.
+While earlier approaches modeled saliency primarily at the pixel level using heat maps \cite{9349146,8726396,9785373}, recent work has increasingly shifted to semantically meaningful object-level road users. \cite{7938411,8569438,9703244,10225448}.
+A notable application of traffic SOD is in night-time driving, where it can substantially enhance vehicle detection in challenging low-light conditions \cite{7938411}.
+However, there remains a significant gap in publicly available datasets specifically curated for the detection of salient traffic objects.
 As a workaround, researchers often invest efforts in creating custom annotations while leveraging benchmark traffic datasets.